-A. You will listen to an analysis entitled "Greek shipping may emerge stronger" from a financial reporter.
+A. You will listen to an analysis entitled "Greek shipping may emerge stronger" from a financial reporter1.
 The reporter covers two shipping conferences, one in Athens and one in Hamburg, and gets short interviews with ship operators.
-Are the statements true or false? ☐ The crisis in Greek shipping has started since late 2009. ☐ Greek shipowners had not anticipated the crisis and didn't put any money aside to be able to see it through. ☐ Cormon chipping depends on small private investors, who are currently relucted. ☐ German shipping depends on small private investors, who are currently reluctant to invest. ☐ German investors are likely to put in cash in the future, in order to help German shipowners overcome the crisis. ☐ Greek shipping companies have access to more capital than their German counterparts.
-B. In your opinion, how has the economic crisis affected Greek shipping?
+Are the statements true or false?

+- \Box The crisis in Greek shipping has started since late 2009. - □ Greek shipowners had not anticipated the crisis and didn't put any money aside to be able to see it through. - \Box German shipping depends on small private investors, who are currently reluctant to invest. - \Box German investors are likely to put in cash in the future, in order to help German shipowners overcome the crisis. - □ Greek shipping companies have access to more capital than their German counterparts. - B. In your opinion, how has the economic crisis affected Greek shipping?
 How has it affected seafarers?

 C. Fill in the missing prepositions.

-1. I am your disposal for any further questions.
-2. I would like to thank you behalf of the company for the professionalism you showed during the incident.
-3. The OOW must give due regard any special circumstances during his/her watch.
-4. Prior departure, make sure the passage plan is ready.
-5. Warning.
-Search and rescue progress in the Straits of Gibraltar.
-6. The vessel is voyage charter.
-7. The cargo interests made a claim the shipowner for breach the COA.
-8. They claimed that the provisions of the charter party they should be compensated for cargo loss.
-D. Fill in the gaps.
-Use the words in the box. resumed sufficient stand lit detained vicinity updated converging specify The Ship Security Plan should be regularly based on new information and security drills.
-2. The goods were at customs for lack of certain import papers.
-3. To prevent drug smuggling, you must keep all areas of the vessel well, limit access to the vessel and keep a log at the point of entry/exit.
-4. The regulations that calculators may not be used in the examination.
+- 1. I am your disposal for any further questions. - 2.
+I would like to thank you behalf of the company for the professionalism you showed during the incident. - 3.
+The OOW must give due regard any special circumstances during his/her watch. - 4.
+Prior departure, make sure the passage plan is ready. - 5.
+Warning.
+Search and rescue progress in the Straits of Gibraltar. - 6.
+The vessel is voyage charter. - 7.
+The cargo interests made a claim the shipowner for breach the COA. - 8.
+They claimed that the provisions of the charter party they should be compensated for cargo loss. - D. Fill in the gaps.
+Use the words in the box.

+resumed sufficient stand lit detained vicinity updated converging specify

+- 1. The Ship Security Plan should be regularly based on new information and security drills. - 2.
+The goods were at customs for lack of certain import papers. - 3.
+To prevent drug smuggling, you must keep all areas of the vessel well, limit access to the vessel and keep a log at the point of entry/exit. - 4.
+The regulations that calculators may not be used in the examination.

-1. Robert Wright, Shipping Correspondent, Financial Times.
+^{1.} Robert Wright, Shipping Correspondent, Financial Times.

-5. M/V MADNESS, this is Genova VTS on, you are now to the agreed route.
-6. Infor mation.
-Tug services will until 1200 hrs LT.
-7. War ning.
-The depth of water i s not in your position.
-8. War ning.
+5. M/V MADNESS, this is Genova VTS . on, you are now to the agreed route.
+6. Inform nation.
+Tug services will not be until 1200 hrs LT.
+7. Warn ing.
+The depth of water is not in your position.
+8. Warn ing.
 Derelict vessel adrift in of buoy C4.

-5. Towa ge vs. Salvage A. Six sen tences have been extract ted from the text.
-Write the co orrect number in each box. albeit rendered on a fixed price basis. in determining both the nature of services and the amount of com- pensation. ☐ The motivation for the towing service is convenience not safety. ☐ It is sufficient if the property is in danger. and payment of such claims is the owner's re- sponsibility. to a huge reward for such services.
+5. Towage vs. Salvage

+A. Six sentences have been extracted from the text.
+Write the correct number in each box.

+albeit rendered on a fixed price basis. in determining both the nature of services and the amount of com- pensation. □ The motivation for the towing service is convenience not safety. ☐ It is sufficient if the property is in danger. ...and payment of such claims is the owner's re- sponsibility. ...to a huge reward for such services.

 The argument that services rendered by a salvor which brings in a disabled vessel at the end of a hawser were "simple towage" is one frequently heard.
-Often, insurance companies make such arguments because, while they are liable to pay a claim for salvage, in many cases, the insurance companies are not liable for claims for towage (1) .......
-However, admiralty courts have addressed the difference between "simple towage" and salvage services on numerous occasions and have made it abundantly clear that, in most such situations, the services rendered are salvage.
+Often, insurance companies make such arguments because, while they are liable to pay a claim for salvage, in many cases, the insurance companies are not liable for claims for towage (1) However, admiralty courts have addressed the difference between "simple towage" and salvage services on numerous occasions and have made it abundantly clear that, in most such situations, the services rendered are salvage.
 Indeed, the act of rescuing a ship at sea by towing her to a place of safety is the "prototypical" act of salvage.
-This does not necessarily mean, however, that the salvor will be entitled (2) ......
+This does not necessarily mean, however, that the salvor will be entitled (2)